OWASP/owasp-summit-2017/Logistics/sponsorship.md

 - 5 full tickets including accommodation and food
 - name associated with villa
 - sponsor a project
-- swag/promotional material in people accomodations
+- swag/promotional material in people accommodations
 - logo posted on event website
 - logo included in printed summit guide
 - social media announcement from the OWASP Summit twitter account